socolofs/tamoc/README.rst

 This package requires:

-* Python 2.3 or higher and is now compatible with both Python 2.7 and Python 3.8+.
-Python 2 compatibility is will no longer be ensured.
-Please move to Python 3 if you have not already done so.
+* Python 3.9 or higher.
+It may still run with 2.7, but is no longer being tested with Python 2.

-* Numpy version 1.16 or higher
+* Numpy version 1.19 or higher

-* Scipy version 1.2.0 or higher
+* Scipy version 1.9 or higher

 * The Python netCDF4 package